18F/18f.gsa.gov/_posts/2020-03-19-sixth-anniversary.md

 Medicaid information systems have had difficulties delivering value for money in states’ projects, with many instances of large contracts not delivering good outcomes or failing entirely.
-The Center for Medicaid and Chip Services (CMCS), the main investor in these projects, recognized that states spent excessive time and resources on the paperwork of an Advanced Planning Document (APD), which not only took attention off of the real outcomes, but also did a poor job conveying
+The Center for Medicaid and CHIP Services (CMCS), the main investor in these projects, recognized that states spent excessive time and resources on the paperwork of an Advanced Planning Document (APD), which not only took attention off of the real outcomes, but also did a poor job conveying